WordPress/wordpress-playground/packages/docs/site/docs/11-architecture/01-index.md

 ### Lerna: publishing packages and projects

-WordPress Playground includes several NPM packages, a VS Code extension, WordPress plugins, a web app, and other GitHub releases, all managed across two monorepos.
+WordPress Playground includes several NPM packages, a VS Code extension, WordPress plugins, a web app, and other GitHub releases, all managed across two monorepos: the main [wordpress-playground](https://github.com/WordPress/wordpress-playground) and [Playground Tools](https://github.com/WordPress/playground-tools/).

 We use [Lerna](https://lerna.js.org) to build, manage, and publish all JavaScript/TypeScript packages.
 Lerna handles everything simultaneously: it increments the version number, sets a new tag, and publishes the modified packages to `npm`.